-Future developments
+Future Developments

-The financial position of the Company, as at 31 December 2021, is shown in the statement of financial position on page 36.
+The financial position of the Company, as at 31 December 2021, is shown in the statement of financial position on page 40.
 There have been no significant events since the year end.
 The directors intend that the Company will continue to implement the Business Plan during the remainder of the ED1 period and by delivering the strategic objectives linked to the Core Principles, the Company will continue to develop its business by efficiently investing in the Network and improving the quality of supply and service provided to customers.
 There are no plans to change the existing business model.

-Research and development
+Research and Development

-The Company supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
-During the year, the Company invested £1.4 million (2020: £2.2 million) (Note 5 to the financial statements) in its research and development activities.
+The Group supports a programme of research that is expected to contribute to higher standards of performance and a more cost-effective operation of its business.
+During the year, the Company invested £0.8m (2020: £1.4 million) (Note 5 to the financial statements) in its research and development activities.

-Financial instruments
+Financial Instruments

-Details of financial risks are included in the Principal Risks and Uncertainties on pages 15 - 17 of the Strategic Report and Note 29 to the financial statements on page 69.
+Details of financial risks are included in the Principal Risks and Uncertainties on page 17 of the Strategic Report and Note 29 to the financial statements on page 98.

-As at 31 December 2021 and during the Year it was the Company's policy not to hold any derivative financial instruments.
+As at 31 December 2021 and during the Year it was the Group's policy not to hold any derivative financial instruments.

-Employment of disabled persons
+Employment of Disabled Persons

-The Company's policy is to provide all protected groups, including disabled people, with equality at work in respect of employment, training, career development and promotion, having regard to their aptitudes and abilities.
-Should any member of staff become disabled during their employment, the Company will make reasonable adjustments, wherever possible.
+The Group's policy is to provide all protected groups, including disabled people, with equality at work in respect of employment, training, career development and promotion, having regard to their aptitudes and abilities.
+Should any member of staff become disabled during their employment, the Company will make reasonable adjustments, wherever possible

-Engagement with employees
+Engagement with Employees